Filip Verlinden: Career

 Verlinden competed in the Glory 17: Los Angeles - Last Man Standing middleweight tournament in Inglewood, California, US on 21 June 2014.
 He scored a first round knockdown over Melvin Manhoef with a head kick en route to a majority decision win in the quarter-finals before losing to the eventual champion Artem Levin in the semi-finals by unanimous decision.

+In 2017 Verlinden fought Ibrahim el Boustati for the Enfusion world title losing by decision.